felleslosninger/docs/_docs/idporten/oidc/oidc_protocol_logout.md

 If the ID-porten cookie is not included by the browser when redirecting to the /logout endpoint, ID-porten will not accept the logout and show an error page.

-If no `id_token_hint` was provided, ID-porten will perform SLO of all other clients in the session, but will not redirect the browser back to the client.
+If no `id_token_hint` or `client_id` was provided, ID-porten will perform SLO of all other clients in the session, but will not redirect the browser back to the client.
 This behaviour is defined in the OIDC specification.